coffeebe4code/disc/README.md

 (@l mystring "this is a string.")
 ```

 All of the above are valid ways to declare a string.
+All these examples will live on the heap.

 ---
 number examples: